 - Global Head of Content Partnerships, Movies & TV, Nokia

-- Founded Dorr Media in 2009 and since then has consulted with many companies on digital media strategy, including Viacom, Sony, Samsung, the Global Online Video Association, Tribeca Film Festival and The Sundance Institute
+- Founded Dorr Media in 2009 and has since consulted with many companies on digital media strategy, including Viacom, Sony, Samsung, the Global Online Video Association, Tribeca Film Festival and The Sundance Institute